Dark states of quantum search cause imperfect detection

 \section{Summary}

 We have investigated herein the total probability of detection, $\TDP$, in a quantum system that is stroboscopically probed in its detection state.
-An explicit formula for this in terms of the energy eigenstates was produced via the renewal equation previously derived for the generating function for the detection amplitude, with the help of the Aleksandrov theorem for Cauchy transforms.
+An explicit formula for this in terms of the energy eigenstates was produced via the renewal equation \cite{Gruenbaum2013a,Friedman2017b} previously derived for the generating function for the detection amplitude, with the help of the Aleksandrov theorem for Cauchy transforms.
 An alternate derivation for the formula was also given via an analysis of the dark and bright subspaces that comprise the total Hilbert space.
 The dark states are those energy eigenstates that have no overlap with the detector and thus are never detected.
-There were found to be two classes of dark states: those that belong to completely dark energy levels, which have no overlap whatsoever with the detection state, and those which perforce appear in degenerate energy levels which are not completely dark.
+There were found to be two classes of dark states: those that belong to completely dark energy levels, where every eigenstate of the sector is orthogonal to the detection state, and those which perforce appear in degenerate energy levels, whose sectors possess a non-zero projection of the detection state.
 The bright states are those eigenstates which are detected with probability unity, were shown to constitute, in a finite system, the orthogonal complement to the dark subspace.
 They were shown to belong to the spectrum of the survival operator $\Surf$ inside the unit disk.
 An explicit set of basis states for the subspaces was constructed.